 Congratulations if you've received a new cell tower proposal in the mail or by phone from a real estate site acquisition company or agent representing a cell tower developer or a major wireless carrier.
 Having your location selected and then having a cell tower placed on your property is kind of like winning a lottery ticket.
-The wireless industry is booming.
-Our company, Tower Genius LLC specializes in helping property owners who have been contacted by carriers like Verizon Wireless, AT&T, Sprint, T-Mobile or US Cellular, or tower companies like American Tower, Crown Castle or SBA Communications, and small local tower developers who want to lease property from you to construct a tower.
+The wireless industry is booming especially with the industry trying to play catch-up with the 5G network deployment.
+Our company, Tower Genius LLC specializes in helping property owners who have been contacted by carriers like Verizon Wireless, AT&T, T-Mobile Sprint, DISH Wireless or US Cellular, or cell tower companies like American Tower, Crown Castle International or SBA Communications, and small local tower developers who want to lease property from you to construct a cell tower.

-The first step involved in this process occurs when a carrier’s RF Engineering (RF) department determines that there is a specific need for improvement in their network in a geographic area.
-The local RF Engineering department then releases a search area request to their network implementation teams or to a tower development company so that they can begin identifying potential new cell tower site candidates within a given cell tower search ring that will meet the needs of their network.
+The first step involved in this process occurs when a carrier’s Radio Frequency Engineering (RF) department determines that there is a specific need for improvement in their network in a geographic area.
+The local RF Engineering department then releases a search area request to their network implementation teams, and to their real estate department, who then may provide the "search ring" to a real estate site acquisition firm or to a tower development company so that they can begin identifying potential new cell tower site candidates within a given cell tower search ring that will meet the needs of their network.
 These needs can be based on coverage issues, capacity issues or both.

-Today’s networks are currently strained for bandwidth due to the success of the carrier’s marketing departments selling smart phones.
-Smart phones and all those millennials with their apps using Instagram, Facebook, Twitter, and the occasional phone call, are putting a huge strain on cellular phone companies network capacity, so the carriers need to build more sites and or upgrade their current capacity at existing sites.
+Today’s wireless networks are currently strained for bandwidth due to the success of the carrier’s marketing departments selling smart phones.
+Smart phones and all the applications running on the devices such as Social Media Instagram, Facebook, Twitter texting, instant messaging and the occasional phone call, are putting a huge strain on cellular phone companies network capacity.
+Carriers need to build more sites and or upgrade their current capacity at existing sites.
 Over the past decade the carriers have chosen to add capacity and additional frequencies at existing cell sites throughout their networks to help alleviate this, when they upgraded from 3G to 4G.
-This was the equivalent of putting a band-aid over a gaping wound, ushering in the path for 5G.
+This was the equivalent of putting a band-aid over a gaping wound, ushering in the path for the fifth generation network, 5G.
 The development costs involved in these programs have hampered the carrier’s ability to build new sites during the time period that has only exasperated the problem.

 The Network Implementation Team looks at the following factors to determine the best new cell tower location to meet the radio frequency engineering department’s needs: